Adult High School Program

 It depends on how many credits you transfer in and how many credits you take per term.

 The minimum age is 16.
 Students under the age of 18 must bring a parent or guardian with them to the initial orientation meeting.
+Students previously enrolled in Burke County Public Schools (BCPS) need to have the Referral for Adult High School Program form completed by a BCPS official.

 1. New student orientation is required!